Free Educational Webinars

 - When?
 How is it done?

 Marisa Zalabak, MA, founder of Open Channel Culture, is an educational psychologist, teacher, and leadership/instructional coach specializing in social-emotional learning, school climate, organizational culture, behavior management, diversity/inclusion, restorative practices, and arts-based education.
 She has worked as a consultant for decades in the field with multiple organizations including: the National School Climate Center (formerly Center for Social Emotional Education), Ramapo for Children, Mindful Schools, City University of New York (CUNY), Morningside Center for Teaching Social Responsibility, and Children’s Aid Society.
 Marisa has also contributed to research on implementation of SEL curricula with Fordham University and University of Virginia as well as research on Lincoln Center Institute’s ‘Capacities for Imaginative Learning’ with CUNY.
 She is currently developing SEL strategies and training to support diverse cognitive learning styles and arts-based behavioral interventions.
+For Access to a recording of this presentation, please click here.

 Presented by Ann Dolin, M.Ed